Students and parents needing forms or more detailed information regarding Works of Mercy

 This is both a graduation requirement and a requirement of the Theology department.
 Students are encouraged to go beyond the minimum requirements each year to develop a commitment to serving those who are in need on an ongoing basis.

 Out of the five projects, at least three must be Works of Mercy.
 To be considered a Work of Mercy, the project must be in one of the following categories: Feeding the Hungry/Giving Drink to the Thirsty, Clothing the Naked/Sheltering the Homeless, Visiting the Sick/Visiting the Imprisoned, Instructing the Ignorant/Teaching the Faith, Comforting the Afflicted/Comforting the Sorrowful.

 Students have the option to complete two choice projects to meet their five project requirement.
 Choice projects are projects that do not fit into the Works of Mercy categories, but serve the community and the common good.
 Examples of this are cleaning up a river or working at an animal shelter.

-All service projects completed over the summer (April 19th,2018-August 1st, 2018) are due on Wednesday, September 5th, 2018.
+All service projects completed over the summer (April 11th, 2019 -August 1st, 2019) are due on Friday, September 6th, 2019.
 Any summer service project turned in after this date will not be accepted.

 Blessed Teresa of Calcutta Service Award